envato-archive/awsraw/README.md

     - Identify cases where string-to-sign doesn't match, and display something helpful
     - Raise exceptions for errors?
 - Easy was to nicely format XML responses
-- Doc on how to signed query-string requests
+- Doc on how to sign query-string requests
 - Support AWS services other than S3
 - Support for Net::HTTP (and other client libraries?)